JetBrains/kotlin/docs/intentions_inspections_quickfixes.md

 - `ProblemHighlightType` should always be `ProblemHighlightType.GENERIC_ERROR_OR_WARNING` or empty (there's a correspondent overload for
 `ProblemsHolder.registerProblem()`), otherwise, it won't be possible to individually change the desired level in the inspection settings.

+- Inspection highlighting range shouldn't be too wide.
+For example, to show some problem in a class it's much better to highlight its name than to highlight the whole class (the latter just looks very nasty).

 - Resolve operations (`analyze`, `resolveToCall`, `resolveToDescriptors`) are considered to be expensive and shouldn't be triggered more often than it's absolutely needed.
 All possible checks should be applied on PSI or file text before actual resolve.